vipulnaik/entertainment-and-self-education/README.md

 ### Loading and refreshing data

-Once you already have the `contractwork` SQL database set up, you can update the MYSQL_ARGS in the Makefile (such as `-u<username>
--p<password>`) and you can then load the public portion of the data using:
+Once you already have the `ese` SQL database set up, you can update the MYSQL_ARGS in the Makefile (such as `-u<username> -p<password>`) and you can then load the public portion of the data using:

 ```bash
 make reset && make read